kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/05-connecting-to-accounting-software/articles/06-connecting-your-wise-account-with-quickbooks/content.md

+# Connecting to accounting software
-# Connecting your Wise account with QuickBooks
+## Connecting your Wise account with QuickBooks
 To connect your Wise account with your QuickBooks account:

   1. Log in to your QuickBooks account